-Carmarthenshire: Bumblebee seen for the first time in 50 years
+Ruderal bumblebee's rare sighting in Wales

 A species of bumblebee thought to have disappeared from Wales has been recorded in Carmarthenshire for the first time since 1973.

-A ruderal bumblebee queen was accidentally spotted not far from the home of a conservationist on pasture land near Brechfa.
+A ruderal bumblebee queen was spotted not far from the Brechfa home of a conservationist who said he "could not believe his eyes".

 The ruderal's last UK strongholds are in south Kent and East Sussex, but a population has now been found in Wales.